yuhisern7/enterprise-security/README.md

 ## 📋 Pre-Requisites

 **💡 Important for Enterprises:** You only need **ONE computer per network** running this system.
 Docker Desktop's commercial licensing only applies if you install it on 250+ employees' machines.
-Since you're installing on just ONE machine per office/branch, Docker Desktop is FREE even for large companies.
+Since you're installing on just ONE machine per network, Docker Desktop is FREE even for large companies.

 ### Required Software (All Platforms)